 In this manner, Borrowell continues to provide financial education while growing its own financial marketplace.
 Currently, the company has 50 financial partners, including credit cards, mortgages, loans, investing, insurance, and banking.

-From 2020, members can also access Boost, a paid-subscription predictive analysis tool.
-This innovative AI resource will help them protect their credit scores.
-Boost tracks their bills, determining the likelihood of insufficient funds and offering them access to interest-free advances to avoid NSF fees.
+From 2020, members can also access Boost, a paid-subscription predictive analysis tool that leverages artificial intelligence to help protect your credit score.
+Boost tracks Borrowell members' bills, determines the likelihood of insufficient funds, and offers them access to interest-free advances to avoid NSF fees.

 Although Borrowell’s website and app are well-designed and user-friendly, customer service is by e-mail only.
 Being a financial service, some may consider this inadequate or insufficient.